InspiryThemes/realhomes-docs/docs/index.md

 ---

 ### 🆕 Major New Features
+- **Expanded Options Panel Ecosystem** – Integrated settings for RealHomes CRM, Currency Switcher, Memberships, and payment gateways directly into the new Options Panel.
+- **Unified Profile Section** – Introduced a new consolidated profile features section on the user edit profile page.
 - **Theme Options Panel** – A new and improved interface for streamlined theme configuration management.
 - **Unit Measurement Switcher** – Enable users to seamlessly switch between different area measurement units on the frontend.
 - **Cloudflare Turnstile Support** – A privacy-friendly, frictionless alternative to reCAPTCHA for robust form protection.